u8array/ZPLab/README.md

 Select an object to configure its content, size, font and barcode options in the **Properties** panel on the right.

 Select multiple objects with Shift-click or by drawing a lasso.
-Position changes apply to all selected objects; resizing works one object at a time.
+Position and size changes apply to all selected objects; a locked object disables resizing for the selection.

 ### 4. Print or export

-The **ZPL output** panel at the bottom shows the generated ZPL.
+The **ZPL** panel at the bottom shows the generated ZPL.
 It updates in real time, and the code itself is editable.

-- **Copy:** copies the ZPL to the clipboard for printer software or direct printer output
+- **Copy:** copies the ZPL to the clipboard so you can paste it into your printer software
 - **Preview:** renders an image via [Labelary](https://labelary.com/) or, on desktop, the connected printer's own firmware (see [Printer settings](#printer-settings))
-- **Export** (File menu): downloads a `.zpl` file
+- **Export ZPL** (File menu): downloads a `.zpl` file
-- **Print** (File menu): opens the Labelary preview and then the browser print dialog
+- **Print as Image (browser)** (File menu): opens the Labelary preview and then the browser print dialog.
+Hidden when Labelary is disabled.

 ### Editing the ZPL source

-The panel is a code editor with ZPL syntax highlighting; long graphic payloads are folded.
+The panel provides ZPL syntax highlighting and collapses long blocks of image data.
 Selecting a canvas object highlights its generated ZPL lines.
-A notice above the code flags setup commands that persist on the printer and commands that act on the device.
+A notice above the code identifies commands that change persistent printer settings or perform device operations.

-The command reference beside the code follows the caret.
-Search filters the list, clicking a row pins it, and **Insert** adds the command at the caret or before the current page's `^XZ` when no caret is active.
+The command reference beside the code shows details for the command at the cursor.
+Search to filter the list, or click a command to keep its details open as you move the cursor. **Insert** adds the command at the cursor, or before the current page's `^XZ` if there is no active cursor.

-The first edit starts an edit session: the canvas and **Properties** panel lock, page navigation stays available, and the canvas previews the parsed source live.
-Invalid source (unbalanced `^XA`/`^XZ`, too large) shows a reason and is not applied; imbalances are marked at the command that caused them.
+While you edit the source, the canvas shows a live preview.
+Canvas editing and the **Properties** panel are disabled, but you can still switch pages.
+If the source is too large or has mismatched `^XA`/`^XZ` commands, the editor explains the error and does not apply the changes.
+Mismatched commands are marked in the source.

-Leaving the panel applies the edit.
-A dialog asks first if reparsing reports findings or would drop designer-only state (groups, names, locked/hidden, export exclusions, variable bindings). `Esc` discards the edit; if the source changed, ZPLab asks for confirmation.
-Applied source edits count as a new import, so [Import guarantees](#import-guarantees) apply to the result.
+Leave the panel or press **Apply** to apply your changes.
+ZPLab asks for confirmation if parsing finds problems or would discard editor settings such as groups, object names, lock and visibility settings, export exclusions or variable bindings.
+Press `Esc` or **Cancel** to discard your changes; ZPLab asks for confirmation if you have changed the source.
+Applying source edits imports the revised ZPL again, so the [Import guarantees](#import-guarantees) apply.

 ### Importing existing ZPL

-Use File menu → **Import ZPL** to paste ZPL code directly or open a `.zpl` file.
+Choose **File → Import ZPL** to paste ZPL code or open a `.zpl` or `.prn` file.

 Import handles text, barcodes, shapes, images (including printer-stored and compressed graphics), label-header settings and template fields. `^FN` slots appear in the **Variables** tab; `^FE` inline embeds such as `^FD#1#-#2#` import as `«name»` markers in the field content.

-Commands the parser does not recognize are listed in the import report.
-They do not appear on the canvas, but they are preserved in exported ZPL.
+Commands the parser does not recognize are listed in the import report and do not appear on the canvas.
+Commands between fields survive export.
+Commands inside a field are preserved until you edit that object.
+Regenerating the whole label drops all unrecognized commands on that label.

 ### Import guarantees

-Edit an imported label and export it again:
+Export uses the original source where it can safely preserve it:

-- **Preserved:** everything you do not touch is exported byte-for-byte, including fields, label settings, comments, whitespace and commands the editor does not model.
-A zero-edit import/export cycle reproduces the file exactly.
+- **Unchanged source:** when the original source can be preserved, importing and exporting without edits reproduces it byte-for-byte, including fields, label settings, comments, whitespace and unsupported commands.
-- **Regenerated:** edited, added and deleted objects are emitted from the model.
-Unchanged parts are spliced back from the original file.
+- **Object edits:** the editor generates ZPL for added or changed objects and removes deleted objects.
+It keeps the remaining source unchanged unless the whole label needs to be regenerated.
+Changing a label setting regenerates every page if it changes the emitted ZPL.
+Changing a variable's `^FN` slot number or default value also regenerates every page.
+Renaming a variable does not.
-- **Full-regeneration fallback:** some constructs make per-object patching unsafe: `^MU` unit scaling, non-default `^CC`/`^CT`/`^CD` command prefixes, non-UTF-8 `^CI` encoding, non-default `^FE` embed delimiters, an `^FN` declared without a field, an in-span `^JM` density switch, and a barcode relying on a previous `^BY`.
-If one is present, the first edit regenerates the whole label; with no edits the export stays byte-for-byte.
+- **Whole-label regeneration:** some commands affect other fields or need to be rewritten on export.
+For these labels, the first object edit regenerates the whole page.
+Examples include `^MU` unit scaling, non-default `^CC`/`^CT` prefixes or a `^CD` delimiter, non-UTF-8 `^CI` encoding, `^FE` or `^FC` outside its field, an `^FN` without a field, `^JM` density switches or `^CF`/`^FW`/`^CW`/`^SO`/`^LH`/`^LT` definitions within an object's source, `^LR`, and barcodes relying on a previous `^BY`.
+The same applies to Code 128 escape sequences, QR data or settings, and `^FN` embed forms that export normalises.
+Further triggers are an unused `^FE` or `^FC` at the field's closing `^FS`, an in-field `^FC` with an omitted parameter, and an `^LH` or `^LT` change after the page's first field.
+Reordering objects also regenerates the label.

-Byte capture is deliberately conservative.
-If a field cannot be mapped cleanly to one object, the whole label falls back to model regeneration; content stays intact, but exact bytes may change.
-Captured bytes are stored in `.json` designs.
-Designs from older capture formats are detected and rebuilt.
+If the parser cannot reliably match source fields to objects, export regenerates the label from the imported objects and settings.
+This can change formatting and omit unsupported commands.
+The original source is also stored in `.json` designs.
+If that source was saved in an older, incompatible format, the editor discards it and generates ZPL from the saved objects and settings.

 ### Multiple labels (pages)

-Use File menu → **Add page** to create another page.
-With multiple pages, the bottom-center page control switches between pages and removes them.
+Choose **File → Add page** to create another page.
+Use the page controls at the bottom of the canvas to switch between pages or remove them.
 All pages share the same dimensions; export and import handle each page as a separate label.

 ### Batch printing from data

-Use File menu → **Import CSV data** to load a CSV.
-The mapping dialog pairs variables with columns and saves that mapping in the design. **Export batch ZPL** or **Send to Zebra Printer** then outputs one label per row.
+Choose **File → Import CSV data** (web) or **File → Connect data** (desktop) to load a CSV.
+In the mapping dialog, assign a column to each variable.
+The design saves these assignments. **Export batch ZPL** or **Send to Zebra Printer** then produces one label per row.

-On desktop, **Import Excel data** reads a worksheet. **Printer settings… → Data sources** can also load rows from a read-only SQLite, PostgreSQL or MySQL database, with the password stored in the OS keychain.
-The same mapping and batch output apply, and a design remembers its database link for one-click reload.
+On desktop, **Connect data** also reads an Excel worksheet. **Settings… → Database connection** loads rows from a read-only SQLite, PostgreSQL or MySQL database, with the password stored in the OS keychain.
+Assign columns to variables as you would for a CSV.
+The design saves the database connection so you can reload the data later.

 ### Printer settings

-Use File menu → **Printer settings…** to configure label-level media and print quality.
-The Setup Script covers clock, locale, encoding and printer identity, and is meant to be sent once when setting up a printer.
-Setup Script values stay out of saved designs so sharing a `.zpl` or `.json` does not leak your printer name or locale.
+Choose **File → Settings… → Per Label** to configure media, print quality, output and RFID.
+Use the **Setup Script** to configure clock, encoding, fonts, printer identity and maintenance when setting up a printer.
+Saved designs and label exports do not include Setup Script values such as your printer name or locale.

-The **Preview** tab selects the preview renderer: Labelary's online service, or on desktop the connected printer's own firmware.
-It can also store a premium Labelary endpoint and API key; the key is stored in the OS keychain on desktop and in browser storage on the web.
+In the **Preview** tab, choose Labelary's online service or, on desktop, the connected printer's firmware.
+You can also enter a premium Labelary endpoint and API key.
+The key is stored in the OS keychain on desktop and in browser storage on the web.

 ### Keyboard shortcuts